On the Expressivity of Persistent Homology in Graph Learning: Additional Expressivity Experiments

-\paragraph{Connected cubic graphs.} We start our investigation by distinguishing connected cubic graphs, i.e.\ \mbox{$3$-regular} graphs.
+We start our supplementary experiments by distinguishing connected cubic graphs, i.e.\ \mbox{$3$-regular} graphs.
 These graphs cannot be distinguished by \WL, but they can be distinguished by \kWL[2]~\autocite{Bollobas82a, Morris21a}.
 As such, they provide a good example of how different filtrations harness different types of graph information. \cref{tab:Connected cubic graphs} shows the results.
 We first observe that the degree filtration is incapable of distinguishing graphs for $k=1$.
 This is a direct consequence of the regularity---since the function is constant on the graph, persistent homology cannot capture any variability.
 This changes, however, when higher-order structures---triangles---are included for $k=2$.
-We also observe that the Laplacian-based filtration exhibits strong empirical performance; in the absence of additional information, the spectral properties captured by the Laplacian help in distinguishing graphs.
-The Ollivier--Ricci curvature filtration is performing similarly well; in contrast to the Laplacian-based filtration, it does not require the calculation of eigenvalues, which may be prohibitive for larger graphs.\footnote{ Ollivier--Ricci curvature requires solving optimal transport problems, for which highly efficient approximative solvers are available~\autocite{Cuturi13a}. }
+We also observe that the Laplacian-based filtration for $k=2$ exhibits strong empirical performance; in the absence of additional information, the spectral properties captured by the Laplacian help in distinguishing graphs.
+The Ollivier--Ricci curvature filtration is performing similarly well also for the same dimension, while it outperforms the Laplacian filtration for $k=1$.
+In contrast to the Laplacian-based filtration, it does not require the calculation of eigenvalues, which may be prohibitive for larger graphs.\footnote{ Ollivier--Ricci curvature requires solving optimal transport problems, for which highly efficient approximative solvers are available~\autocite{Cuturi13a}. } Finally, we see that the Forman--Ricci curvature filtration, a purely combinatorial quantity depending only on local counts, is consistently outperformed by the Ollivier--Ricci curvature for $k=1$.
+However, for $k=1$, the Forman--Ricci filtration outperforms the Laplacian filtration.
+Finally, the Vietoris--Rips filtration is incapable of distinguishing the graphs for $k=1$, and performs similarly to the Forman--Ricci curvature for $k=2$, suggesting that filtrations based on distances are not capable of capturing the graph structure in an optimal way.

-\paragraph{Strongly-regular graphs.} The second class of graphs we will be analysing consists of \emph{strongly-regular graphs}.
-Such graphs are known to be extremely challenging to distinguish; \kWL[2] is unable to distinguish \emph{any} of these graphs, for instance.
-Our goal is again to highlight the utility of different filtration function choices. \cref{tab:Strongly-regular graphs} summarises the performance.